FAQ (Frequently Asked Questions)

 Must my transcript be translated into English?

-Yes, if your are from an institution that uses non-English as its official language, please translate all content into English and convert all grades on a scale of /4.0.
+Yes, if your are from an institution that uses non-English as the official language, please translate all content into English and convert all grades on a scale of /4.0.

 Should transcripts be sent directly to Harris from an institution, or can they come by way of the applicant?

 Unofficial transcripts can be uploaded via the electronic application.
-All applicants who are offered admission will be required to submit official transcripts.
-Most institutions have the ability to send electronic official transcripts.
-If your institution is unable to do so, please request that they send hard copy versions to our Admissions Office.
+Applicants who are offered admission may be required to submit official transcripts.

 Why was my application denied?
 Can I be reconsidered?